stackup-wallet/accessctl/README.md

 }
 ```

-#### Allowed targets

-An external call can be authorized for a single address only using the `target` field.
-Encoding an `address(0)` here will allow all targets.

-#### Allowed selectors

-We can narrow down to specific functions on an external call using the `selector` field.
-For example to allow only calls to `	transfer(address,uint256)`, the 4 byte selector would be set to `0xa9059cbb`.
-A zero value here will allow all functions.

 #### Level of strictness

 The `level` field allows us to specify how strict this action is.
 All flag values are defined in [Action.sol](src/Action.sol).